codinghub-team/codinghub-website/README.md

-# codinghub-website
+# Codinghub website
 The official website for all things coding hub.

+## Purpose
-## This website displays all the information about coding hub, it's upcoming events and ongoing projects.
+This website displays all the information about coding hub, it's upcoming events and ongoing projects.